 People with mild eyeglass or contact lens prescriptions generally have the most success in obtaining normal vision after astigmatic keratotomy eye surgery.
-People with more severe astigmatisms may still require glasses or contact lenses after astigmatic keratotomy eye surgery.
+People with more severe astigmatism may still require glasses or contact lenses after astigmatic keratotomy eye surgery.

-Astigmatic keratotomy eye surgery is a safe and effective way to correct astigmatism and it's often used in conjunction with other vision correction procedures.
+Limbal relaxing incision eye surgery is a safe and effective way to correct astigmatism and it's often used in conjunction with other vision correction procedures.

-Fluctuating vision, especially during the first few months after surgery
+- Fluctuating vision, especially during the first few months after surgery

-A weakened cornea, more vulnerable to rupture if hit directly
+- A weakened cornea, more vulnerable to rupture if hit directly

-Glare or starburst around lights that can sometimes be permanent
+- Glare or starburst around lights that can sometimes be permanent

-How Should I Prepare for Astigmatic Keratotomy?
+How Should I Prepare for Limbal Relaxing Incision?

 On the day of your eye surgery, eat a light meal before going to the doctor's office, and take all of your prescribed medications.
 Do not wear eye makeup or have any bulky accessories in your hair that will interfere with positioning your head under the laser.
 If you do not feel well that morning, call the doctor's office to determine whether the surgery needs to be postponed.

-What Happens During Astigmatic Keratotomy?
+What Happens During Limbal Relaxing Incision?